MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-windows.md

 ## Install in a disconnected environment

-You can install the client VM to manager your Kubernetes cluster on an Azure Stack disconnected from the Internet.
+You can install the client VM to manage your Kubernetes cluster on an Azure Stack disconnected from the Internet.

 1. From a machine with access to the Internet, go to GitHub [Azure/aks-engine](https://github.com/Azure/aks-engine/releases/latest).
 Download an archive (*.tar.gz) for a Windows machine, for example, `aks-engine-v0.38.8-windows-amd64.tar.gz`.